aredn/documentation/arednGettingStarted/advanced_config.rst

    Since auto-distance causes the node to calculate the best value based on actual data flow, it will require both time and adequate data traffic to arrive at the optimal setting.
 The node may not be able to arrive at the optimal values if a link is not being used to send a significant amount of data, because it starts at the max value and then drops down to the optimal setting.
 Over time the auto-distance setting should stabilize around the best value.

-   *However*, the auto-distance setting does **not** work well when nodes are in close proximity, when link quality is marginal, or when there are many nodes sharing the channel.
+   .. attention:: The auto-distance setting does **not** work well when nodes are in close proximity, when link quality is marginal, or when there are many nodes sharing the channel.
 In these cases the round-trip packet timing has a very wide range of values, so the timeout value becomes inflated and inconsistent.
 Static settings should be used in these situations.

 Enable/Disable Mesh Radio
   You can disable your node's radio interface by deselecting the *Enable* checkbox, saving your changes, and rebooting the node.
 With the Mesh RF interface disabled the *Active Settings* no longer apply and will disappear.
 Since your node now has an unused RF interface, you will notice that a new section appears which allows you to use the node's radio as an FCC Part 15 *LAN Access Point*.
 You can enable or disable the LAN AP using the *Enable* checkbox.
 See the details below for configuring the LAN Access Point.